hexchat/hexchat/share/doc/python.md

 ### Hook functions

-These functions allow one to hook into xchat events.
+These functions allow one to hook into HexChat events.

 #### Priorities